Tutorial: Signin Compose

 open()

 We define open() as a suspending method of the ChatterKeyStore class.
 The “uninitialized expiration time” of ChatterID defaults to Unix epoch (1/1/70).
-The ChatterID’s expiration time being other than the default indicates that this is not the first time we call open() after the initial launch of the app.
-It indicates that we have already opened SharedPreferences and tried to load previous session’s chatterID, so we can just return.
-Replace the comment line // retrieve chatterID in ChattKeyStore class definition above with:
+When ChatterID’s expiration time is not the default, it indicates that we have previously called open(), opened SharedPreferences, and tried to load previous session’s chatterID; in which case, we just return from open().
+Replace the comment line // retrieve chatterID in ChattKeyStore with:

 if (expiration != Instant.EPOCH) { // this is not first launch